andrealuppi/andrealuppi.github.io/content/authors/admin/_index.md

 ## About Me

 I am a computational and cognitive neuroscientist interested in how the brain gives rise to consciousness and flexible cognition.
-My work combines brain imaging, computational modeling, and complex systems.
+My work combines brain imaging, computational modelling, and complex systems.
 I integrate imaging modalities across species, drawing on methods from network science and information theory to investigate how the brain's connectivity and dynamics support thought, perception, and awareness.

 A major focus of my research is understanding how brain networks reconfigure across different states — such as wakefulness, sleep, anesthesia, and disorders of consciousness — and what these changes reveal about the neural mechanisms of conscious experience.

-Ultimately, my research seeks to bridge basic and translational neuroscience: advancing theories of brain function while providing insights relevant to neurology, anesthesiology,a nd psychiatry.
+Ultimately, my research seeks to bridge basic and translational neuroscience: advancing theories of brain function while providing insights relevant to neurology, anesthesiology, and psychiatry.
 I am also interested in bridging biological and artificial intelligence.

 I regularly devote time to method-benchmarking efforts for the community, to increase reproducibility and credibility of neuroimaging results.
 Recent efforts include assessment of [700+ data-processing pipelines for fMRI](https://doi.org/10.1038/s41467-024-48781-5) and assessing the [translational potential of macaque brain gene expression](https://doi.org/10.1126/sciadv.ads6967).

-Alongside my research, I am passionate about promoting access to higher education (read my [Editorial](https://doi.org/10.1371/journal.pcbi.1009276), 'Ten simple rules for aspiring graduate students'), promoting interdisciplinary training and research ([list of open resurces for Neuro-AI training](https://github.com/8erberg/NeuroAI_Trainee_Resources)), and [improving the research culture](https://doi.org/10.1038/s41583-025-00946-x) in neuroscience.
+Alongside my research, I am passionate about promoting access to higher education (['Ten simple rules for aspiring graduate students'](https://doi.org/10.1371/journal.pcbi.1009276)), promoting interdisciplinary training and research ([list of open resurces for Neuro-AI training](https://github.com/8erberg/NeuroAI_Trainee_Resources)), and [improving the research culture](https://doi.org/10.1038/s41583-025-00946-x) in neuroscience.